Narayana108/awesome-privacy/README.md

   - Amazon
   - etc..
 > Basically these companies do not respect our basic privacy rights nor are they
-> honest.
-They are helping to creating an unjust surveillanced prison state only through
+> transparent.
+They are helping to creating an unjust surveillanced state only through
 > our empowerment.
-There are great alternatives for 90% of things, its basically
+There are great alternatives for 80% of things, its basically
 > just open source hardware and people willing to do the right thing that is lacking

 # Things to do